The way video games work in this day and age are a far cry from the my childhood.

 Every game is different so we need to work at finding the best way to do things for each one.
 If you notice people are using your systems in unhealthy ways, change your systems and listen to community feedback.

 This will allow us to have positive relationships between developers and players.

 And It will create better games for players and more reliable income for developers, all without being evil.

-Comment below on ways developers use microtransactions that you think are fair, and we can work together to find systems for developers to use.
+Comment below on ways other games utilize microtransactions that you like, and we can work together to find systems for developers to use.